-Last updated in September 2013
+Last updated in September 2014

-Part of the project Adapting to Climate Change in the Pacific Island Region, which runs from 2009 to 2015 and is being conducted by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), is taking place in Vanuatu, where a local GIZ worker has been active since 2010.
-In addition, as part of the Federal Environment Ministry’s (BMU) International Climate Protection Initiative (IKI), EUR 2.3 million has been made available for the period 2009-2013 to fund a project to conserve and use mangrove forests for coastal protection in several South Pacific states including Vanuatu.
+Part of the project "Adapting to Climate Change" in the Pacific Island Region, which runs from 2009 to 2015 and is being conducted by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), is taking place in Vanuatu, where a local GIZ worker has been active since 2010.
+In addition, as part of the Federal Environment Ministry’s (BMU) International Climate Initiative (IKI), EUR 2.3 million was made available for the period 2009 to 2013 to fund a project to conserve and use mangrove forests for coastal protection in several South Pacific states including Vanuatu.
 Earlier, from 1994 to 2008, Germany supported the regional project Forest Management in Pacific Island States, as part of which the GIZ (at that time still called the GTZ) conducted a project on sustainable natural forest management funded by the Secretariat of the Pacific Community (SPC) and Vanuatu’s National Forestry Authority.
-In 2011, a further GIZ-initiated, BMU-funded regional project was launched in several countries including Vanuatu.
+In 2011, another GIZ-initiated, BMU-funded regional project was launched in several countries including Vanuatu.
 The project promotes activities to conserve tropical forests as a contribution to climate protection.

 In addition, the German Embassy in Canberra, which is also responsible for Vanuatu, is supporting a number of small-scale projects there, mostly in the education sector.
 In 2012 and 2013, it subsidised the construction of bush clinics on remote islands.